 Final Fantasy IV

-Final Fantasy IV (released as Final Fantasy II on the American Super NES) is regarded by some as one of the fathers of the modern Final Fantasy.
+Final Fantasy IV (as it was known on Super Famicom, but released as Final Fantasy II on the American Super NES, then eventually title-corrected in 1997 is regarded by some as one of the fathers of the modern Final Fantasy.
 While much of it was built on top of establishments from the previous Final Fantasies, it introduced some concepts which were to set the stage for games to come.

 Time marches on, and FFIV is now little more than a primitive relic of bygone days.
 But there are some who still swear by it.
 Through rough plot points, through translation gaffes, and through an antiquated presentation, there are still some things in FFIV worth playing.